KevinJayData/parachute/README.md

 - First and foremost I would target the 28 facilities who have the same attributes as the already converted facilities.
 - Next, I would focus on the states with the biggest disparity between population and facility agreements.
 - Finally, I would decide if Parachute is chasing facilities or order volume.
 If it is truly chasing more Facilities then I would target the ambulatory practices and if its chasing order volume then I would go after the sleep labs and hospitals first.

+### My Own Questions to Parachute and Missing Data
+- If we had revenue per order then we'd really be able to tell the value that each facility brings to Parachutes bottom line.
+- With a column for 'failed_orders' we could also determine if there are problem facilities in the network that we might want to improve or even exclude until a process improvement can be implemented.
+- In general, having data on each order's revenue, costs, fail rate, etc... would drive a better analysis.